Directed by Ronald Neame

 Written by Stanley Mann and Edmund H. North

 It's belaboring the point by now, but disaster cinema flamed out mightily as the decade came to a close, and, to be sure, the last theatrically-released disaster flick of 1979, Meteor, was part of that process.
-And even so, I'm kind of protective of it: it is, to begin with, the return to disaster cinema of Ronald Neame, the director who seven years prior had directed under Irwin Allen the 70s' true-blue disaster masterpiece, The Poseidon Adventure, and, sometimes, you can actually tell.
+And even so, I'm kind of protective of it: to begin with, I love that a 70s disaster movie at least made an attempt to take on a subject this big, though no matter what it was about, I would've had to root for it.
+For Meteor was the return to disaster cinema of Ronald Neame, the director who seven years prior had made for Irwin Allen the 70s' true-blue disaster masterpiece, The Poseidon Adventure, and, occasionally, you can even tell that this is the case.

 The boat belongs to our hero, rocket scientist Dr. Paul Bradley (Connery).
 He's engaged in a yacht race with his pals, but he's not going to finish it, for as soon as he readies the sail a Coast Guard cutter arrives and yanks him off the boat and packs him off to D.C., where his old friend Harry Sherwood (Karl Malden) is there to gravely welcome him.
 Bradley, it turns out (and, while I'm not the biggest fan of this script, I do like how his backstory is mostly permitted to organically arise out of conversations, and is not the subject of some immediate infodump), walked away from his work for NASA five years back.
 He was embittered that his grand project, the orbital nuclear missile station "Hercules," was—get this—repurposed as an American weapon, in contravention of the Outer Space Treaty (the movie also more-or-less assumes you already know what the "Outer Space Treaty" is!) and in defiance of Bradley's own purpose, which was to give humanity the means, should the need arise, to deflect the trajectory of dangerous asteroids or comets if they happened to threaten the Earth.
 It takes Bradley a surprisingly long time to fully comprehend why he's been so brusquely summoned.
 But in conference with other military and civilian officials, Sherwood lays it out for him.
 Not long ago, a mission to Mars was repurposed and sent to the asteroid belt (and it's right here that the intelligence factor of the movie declines precipitously, not just because it posits a distractingly science fictional 1979, but because the speculation it presents is so scientifically indifferent).
 They were tasked with observing a new comet that had entered the asteroid belt, and observe it they did, up close and personal when that comet slammed into the asteroid Orpheus, destroying their ship with a hail of debris, but also blasting a five-mile wide chunk of Orpheus into the inner solar system—and, of course, on a curve that intercepts Earth and at a speed that will bring it into collision with Earth in just a few short days.
 From Orpheus's previous orbit, 470 million kilometers away (and this is the minimum), because, as noted, this is the "willfully stupid" phase of the script.